-tagged as Beagles with this icon.
-You may play any Beagle from your hand into combat to help any other Beagle, without using a Wandering Monster card.
-If you have a card that can be used to make a monster a Beagle, you may play it with a non-Beagle monster to use this rule.
+You may play any Ghost from your hand into combat to join with any other Ghost, without using a Wandering Monster card.
+The same is true for Pirates joining a combat with other Pirates.
+If you have a card that can be used to make a monster a Ghost, you may play it with a non-Ghost Monster to use this rule.

 ASKING FOR HELP: If you cannot defeat a monster on your own, you may ask any other player to help you.
 If the first player refuses, you may ask another player, and so on, until they all turn you down or someone helps.
 Only one player can help you; add that player's combat strength to yours.
 Anyone can play cards to affect your combat, however!

 You'll probably have to bribe someone to help.
 You may offer your helper any Item(s) you are currently carrying, or any number of the Treasure cards the monster is worth.
 If you offer your helper part of the monster's Treasure, you must agree which of you gets first pick.
 You may also offer to play any cards from your hand that you legally could, such as Go Up a Level cards, on your helper.
 The special abilities or weaknesses of the monster also apply to your helper, and vice versa.
-For instance, if a Junior Woodchuck helps you fight The Beagle Brats, the monster's combat strength is increased by 2 for that fight.
+For instance, If you are a Ghost Hunter fighting the Funland Robot and a Brave Adventurer helps in the fight, the monster's combat strength is decreased by 3 since at least one of you meets the conditions on the card.
 The bonus or penalty is not applied twice if the helper is the same Class as the current player.